 Nestled in the posh Devine Street neighborhood, Devine Cinnamon Roll Deli has been serving all things sweet, sticky + full of cinnamon to Columbia locals and visitors since June of 2016.
 In addition to cinnamon rolls of many varieties—from the original to out-of-the-box flavors like bourbon caramel and banana foster—this Devine Street deli fills the bellies of patrons with New York-style hotdogs, hand crafted sandwiches + paninis and the addicting, house-made “Devine Chips”.
 If you have a special occasion (or if you’re just that hungry, we won’t judge), call ahead and order the “Cinnamonster”—the 12.
 Pound.
 Cinnamon.
 Roll that was also featured on Food Network’s “Ginormous Foods.”

-Boasting a menu of Lat-Asian cuisine—and a little bit of everything in between—Publico Kitchen and Tap is the ultimate Sunday Funday spot in Columbia.
+Boasting a menu of Lat-Asian cuisine—and a little bit of everything in between—Publico Kitchen and Tap is the ultimate Sunday brunch in Columbia.
 What earned Publico its spot on the best brunch list?
-Creative brunch libations (S’more.
-Cold Brew.
-Coffee.), unexpected eats like plantain pancakes, “Frosted Texas Toast” and breakfast jook (Chinese rice porridge), and a killer porch to clink glasses with your friends over a round of corn hole.
+Creative BOGO brunch libations (we're looking at you s'mores cold brew), unexpected eats like plantain pancakes, “Frosted Texas Toast” and breakfast jook (Chinese rice porridge), and a killer porch to clink glasses with your friends over a round of corn hole.
 You’ll come for the sites, bites + sips, but we guarantee you will stay for the lively staff that just wants you to have fun (oh, and the puppy menu.)

-Trying to choose a brunch spot with a few vegans in-tow?
+Trying to choose a brunch restaurant with a few vegans in-tow?
 Don’t stress—Main Street’s Good Life Café serves an all-vegan brunch that even the most dedicated of meat eaters are certain to enjoy.
 Organic and vegan pancakes and waffles + hearty breakfast plates with tempeh sausage grace the menu alongside lighter items like tofu scrambles, acai bowls and salads loaded with veggies.
-Nutrient-packed smoothies, cold-press juices and even a vast variety of raw options make Good Life Café stand out among other brunch locations, as it’s able to accommodate the dietary needs of everyone around the table.
+Nutrient-packed smoothies, cold-press juices and even a vast variety of raw options make Good Life Café stand out among other brunch places in Columbia SC, as it’s able to accommodate the dietary needs of everyone around the table.

 Looking for more noteworthy bites in Columbia SC?
 Check out our restaurants page, where you can search by category to find exactly what you're looking for.